SamInMotion/gdpr-healthcare-ai-compliance-scorer/README.md

 git init
 ```

-* Purpose: Establishes version control to track all changes and maintain reproducibility.
+*Establishes version control to track all changes and maintain reproducibility.*

 2. **Create directories**